|ECHINODERMATA : OPHIURIDA : Amphiuridae||STARFISH, SEA URCHINS, ETC.|

 Distribution: South and west coasts of the British Isles, probably also on North Sea coasts.

-Similar Species: Larger and coarser than other Amphiura species, none of which have tubercles on their disc scales.
+Similar Species: Larger and coarser than Amphiura species, none of which have tubercles on their disc scales.
 Amphiura chiajei is most similar but never has more than six arm spines and has smooth ventral and marginal disc scales.

 Key Identification Features: